 - Airborne bacteria.
 Bacteria in the soil can become airborne during gardening, construction or other activities that disturb the earth.
 Inhaling the bacteria can lead to pneumonic tularemia.
 Laboratory workers who work with tularemia also are at risk of airborne infection.

-Contaminated food or water.
+- Contaminated food or water.
 Although uncommon, it's possible to get tularemia from eating undercooked meat of an infected animal or drinking contaminated water.
-The signs include vomiting, diarrhea and other digestive problems (oropharyngeal tularemia).

 Although anyone of any age can develop tularemia, engaging in certain occupations or activities or living in certain areas pose a greater risk.